 Corrected entry: Sheldon asks whether the train carriage has "link-and-pin" type couplers, when he would know that such couplers were outlawed by the Safety Appliance Act of 1893.

-New this month Correction: It would easy to Sheldon to forget, or ignore, this fact when he is aboard a train that has been restored to its original design; internally and externally.
+Correction: It would easy for Sheldon to ignore this fact when he is aboard a train that has been restored to its original design; internally and externally.
 He has been building toy models since he was a kid.
 He just wanted to know to what level this train has been restored.

 Corrected entry: On the train, the guys reference an eleven-hour train ride from Pasadena to San Diego, but it's only a 4 hour ride, at most.